stonepros/stone/doc/stonefs/recover-fs-after-mon-store-loss.rst

 standby MDS daemons to activate the file system.

 The file system cluster ID, fscid, of the file system will not be preserved.
-This behaviour may not be desirable for certain applications (e.g., Ceph CSI) that expect the file system to be unchanged across recovery.
+This behaviour may not be desirable for certain applications (e.g., Stone CSI) that expect the file system to be unchanged across recovery.
 To fix this, you can optionally set the ``fscid`` option in the above command (see :ref:`advanced-cephfs-admin-settings`).